Welfare

 Student Guide

-Our Student Guide contains lots of information to help you make the most of your stay in London and Dublin and to help ensure your enjoyment and safety.
+Our Student Guide contains lots of information to help you make the most of your stay in Dublin and to help ensure your enjoyment and safety.
 The Student Guide includes

-- Life in London/Dublin including details of Public transport
+• Life in Dublin including details of Public transport

 For our Student Guide click here.